-The two key purposes of the SRV are to address the continual financial shortfalls in funding infrastructure asset renewal and maintenance and to enhance financial sustainability.
+The two key purposes of the SRV are:

+- to address the continual financial shortfalls in funding infrastructure asset renewal and maintenance and to enhance financial sustainability.
 Primarily, Council has been unable to generate revenues over a long period of time sufficient to fund the required asset renewal and maintenance.
-The ongoing failure to address this funding gap will result in a proportionate increase in infrastructure backlog which currently meets the Infrastructure Backlog FFTF benchmark, but without increased funding will not be met by 2019/2020.

-The secondary purpose of Council's SRV is to secure the long term financial sustainability of Council in response to community and State Government expectations.
+The ongoing failure to address this funding gap will result in a proportionate increase in infrastructure backlog which currently meets the Infrastructure Backlog FFTF benchmark, but without increased funding will not be met by 2021-22, and - 2. to secure the long term financial sustainability of Council in response to community and State Government expectations.